edunham/site/2015/02/10/mailman_and_multiple_addresses.rst

 If you're like me, you probably have several email addresses all forwarding into a single inbox.

-When a list is set to permit only members to post to it, your message will only get through if it happens to be sent from the address with which you're subscribed to the list.
+When a Mailman list is set to permit only members to post to it, your message will only get through if it happens to be sent from the address with which you're subscribed.
 Gmail, however, isn't quite smart enough to default to sending to a list from the same address at which you usually recieve that list's mail.